halcdev/quantum-prisoners-dilemma/README.md

 # quantum-prisoners-dilemma
-Interactive Quantum Prisoners' Dilemma Game with Python and Tkinter
+Interactive Quantum Prisoners' Dilemma Game with Qiskit and Tkinter

 1. clone the repository into some directory on your machine